eclipse-glsp/glsp/README.md

 ## Building and starting the workflow example

-Clone [`glsp-examples`](https://github.com/eclipse-glsp/glsp-examples), if you haven't already and switch to the cloned repository.

-    git clone git@github.com:eclipse-glsp/glsp-examples.git
-    cd glsp-examples
+The workflow example consists of the following components: the Workflow Diagram Server, the client, and optionally an IDE integration of the Workflow Diagram Editor.
+Please follow the steps below to build and run each of those components.

-### Building and running the GLSP backend
+### Building and running the Workflow Diagram Server

     cd glsp-server
     mvn clean install -Pfatjar